-Functional Medicine utilizes special comprehensive blood labs, stool testing and saliva testing to identify specific areas that are commonly overlooked by traditional medicine.
-Functional Medicine uses these special tests to direct therapies through use of natural herbs and supplements in order to clear out chronic bacteria or parasites in the gut and to repair broken down metabolic pathways including vitamin deficiencies and inflammatory cascades (like irritable bowel syndrome or brain inflammation after a concussion) and help address these metabolic pathways from the inside out in order to help all therapies be even more effective.
+Functional medicine utilizes special comprehensive blood labs, stool testing, and saliva testing to identify specific areas that are commonly overlooked by traditional medicine.
+Functional medicine uses these special tests to direct therapies through the use of natural herbs and supplements in order to clear out chronic bacteria or parasites in the gut and to repair broken down metabolic pathways including vitamin deficiencies and inflammatory cascades (like irritable bowel syndrome or brain inflammation after a concussion) and help address these metabolic pathways from the inside out in order to help all therapies be even more effective.

 - Decreases inflammation